taehoryu/arepo-tutorial/source/Session3.rst

    $ ...
    $ INFO: ...

-that means you have successfuly installed the package.
+that means you have successfuly installed the package!